John and Mary Kormendy: Antarctica 2026

 January 17, 2026: Today, we boarded our Aurora ship and set sail southward.

 This is our Aurora ship, the Douglas Mawson, photographed off Ross Island in the Ross Sea of Antarctica on Thursday, January 29, 2026.
 The ship is named after Sir Douglas Mawson, an Australian member of Robert Shackleton's 1907-1909 British Antarctic "Nimrod" Expedition (see the account of January 28).
 Our cabin is outlined by the red rectangle: it is conveniently on Deck 4, close to the water, where many birds fly.
 It is only 4 doors away from the entrance to the "mud room", where one prepares for zodiac rides and shore landings.
 Aurora's ships the Douglas Mawson, the Sylvia Earle, and the Greg Mortimer -- on which we sailed, respectively, now, to Iceland/Svalbard in 2024, and to Antarctica for the first time in 2022 -- have essentially identical deck plans.
-We stayed in this cabin 429 during all three trips and feel very much at home there.
-And very comfortable.
+We stayed in cabin 429 during all three trips and feel very comfortable and very much at home there.

 January 18, 2026: Pelagic Birding on the Way from Dunedin to the Auckland Islands